 Please place in a zip lock bag: 1 shirt, 1 bottom (long pants work well for the whole year), 1 pair of underpants and 1 pair of socks.
-Shoese are not necessary.
-White your child's name, class (PreK or 3's & AM or PM) on the bag.
-These items should be sent in their backpacks within the firest to second week.
+Shoes are not necessary.
+Write your child's name, class (PreK & AM or PM) on the bag.
+These items should be sent in their backpacks within the first to second week.

 Our days are structured and run pretty much the same everyday except for party days and special occasions.
 We have a new theme and new letter almost every week.

 The children have the opportunity to go to the restroom then we begin circle time.
-At opening circl, the children have the chance to share a story then we do calendar, talk about our theme, read a book relating to the theme, talk about our letter of the week then move to the tables for goup time.
+At opening circle, the children have the chance to share/tell me something that they are excited about.
+We then we do calendar, talk about our theme, read a book relating to the theme, talk about our letter of the week then move to the tables for group time.

-Group Table time can be anything from listening to our Alpha Tale book, writing in our Handwriting books, drawing a picture for our Wonder, Draw and Tell pages to Bingo or something special like taste testing.
+Group Table time can be anything from listening to our Alpha Tales book, writing in our Handwriting books, drawing a picture for our Wonder, Draw and Tell page to Bingo or something special like taste testing.
 It's a structured time to listen, follow instructions and learn new things.

 We have a bible story after bathroom, snack and music.
 Snack is provided by our Share Bag Friend that day.
 AGC provides paper products, milk and water.
 They just bring snack.
 Providing a choice of snacks may seem like a wonderful idea, but really we would prefer the same thing for everyone.
-One choice helps to stem any arguing about who got what.
+One choice helps to stop any arguing about who got what.
 We are a "nut free school" and try to encourage healthy snacks.
 Birthdays are "wild/anything goes" snack wise.
 Many students like to bring something special for their special day, and that is fine.
 We will only have juice on party days, or if it is your child's birthday and they want to bring juice as part of their birthday snack, that is fine too.
+Due to new restrictions, all snack must be store bought and sealed.

 Choice Time is the time of day most of the class looks forward to.
 This is where I have 6-7 different stations set up around the room and the children get to choose where they go.
 I do explain that if there is a choice they really want to do, make sure they get there early so they have plenty of time at that station.
 Choice is a difficult concept for many at this age - we almost always give a 5 minute warning so they can squeeze in 1 more station before the end of the day.

 Share Bag is at the end of the day.
 Each day, one student has the share bag and is able to bring in 1 toy and 1 favorite book to share with the class.
-They get to sit in the share chair, talk about their toy, walk it around the circle to let everyone see and the class can ask questions.
+They get to sit in the share chair, talk about their toy and let the class ask questions.
 The teacher will then read their book to the class.
-There is only 15 minutes for share bag and many times the class wants to ask a multitude of questions, so a book that is shorter can be better for this time.
-We usually have to start taking classmates out for pick up before the story is over.
+There is only 10-15 minutes for share bag and many times the class wants to ask a multitude of questions, so a book that is shorter can be better for this time.
+If their book is long, we will have to start taking classmates out for pick up before the story is over.

 If I had a nickel every time I've heard the question, "When is it going to be my share bag day???"...
 Whew!
 I'd be set for life!
 Believe it or not, I schedule the whole year's snack days before the first day of school.
-All of the AM class will have at least 3 share bag days and the PM class will have at most 4.
-With only 3 classes a week and 24 students in the AM class, it can seem like forever for their snack /share bag day to come around, but I promise, it will!
+All of the students will have at least 3 to 5 share bag days.
+With only 3 classes a week and 19/20 students in class, it can seem like forever for their snack /share bag day to come around, but I promise, it will!

 On the rare occasion the share bag does not come home in your child's backpack: